Alek5andr/chromedriver-manager/README.md

 The manager installs version of chromedriver according to installed Google Chrome version.

 # !
-Under construction !
+Upgrade in progress !
 First package

 # Windows only!